Connecting to prior knowledge

 Responding to the text

 Culture is very strongly linked to language.
 Words used about special times and celebrations are important.
-Invite students to investigate the Indigenous words used in the story and search for the similar words in the language of the local Indigenous peoples.
-The teacher guides a class discussion explaining that a word or sign can carry different weight in different cultural contexts, for example that particular respect is due to some people and creatures and that stories can be passed on to teach us how to live within the custom or lore.
+Invite students to investigate the Darug words used in the story and search for similar words from their local language group.
+Guide a class discussion explaining that a word or sign can carry different weight in different cultural contexts (for example, that particular respect is due to some people and creatures) and that stories can be passed on to teach us how to live within the custom or lore.

-Demonstrate the link between stories, culture and behaviours by watching a dreaming story.
+Demonstrate the link between stories, culture and behaviours by watching a Dreaming story told by Darug man Paul Teerman.

-The class could invite a member of the Indigenous community to visit and talk about babies and children and teach some of the Indigenous words from the local country.
-It is necessary to understand the diversity of Indigenous Australia and make the lesson locally relevant and appropriate.
-Students can begin this process by finding out the local Indigenous language group and people who are custodians of the land on which the school is built on.
+The class could invite a representative from your local Aboriginal community to visit and talk about babies and children, and teach some words in their language.
+It is necessary to understand the diversity of First Nations peoples and make the lesson locally relevant and appropriate.
+Students can begin this process by identifying their local language group (use the AIATSIS or Gambay map) and the Traditional Custodians of the land on which the school is built on.

-After the visit from an Indigenous community member, ask students to reflect on what they learnt from the talk about cultural practices.
+Afterwards, ask students to reflect on what they learnt from the talk about cultural practices.
 Record via a class mind map, showing how some observations are linked.
-If this is the students’ first attempt at a linked mind map, they may need to be guided to make the connections across concepts.
+If this is the students’ first attempt at a linked mind map, they may need guidance to make the connections across concepts.
 Introduce the notion of solid lines for strong connections and dotted lines for weak connections.

 Add the cultural practices described in the text.

-Provide students with the opportunity to have another look at the images used in the text and comment on what the images convey without the need for words.
+Allow students to have another look at the images in the text and comment on what they convey without the need for words.
 This would be best done in small groups using multiple copies of the text.

 The significance of the bees as the baby’s totem might be an important part of this discussion.